CTSRD-CHERI/cheri-c-programming/src/apis/implications-for-memory-allocator-design.md

   Second, further alignment changes will be required to ensure that bounds can be represented precisely.
-  This requires suitably aligning both the bottom and top bounds to exclude any other live allocations, as described in
+  This requires suitably aligning both the bottom and top bounds to exclude any other live allocations, as described in [Bounds alignment due to compression](bounds-alignment-due-to-compression.html).
-  \Cref{sec:bounds_alignment}.
 <!--
 \arnote{May want to switch order of sections?}
 -->